+Figure 2 Proposed Method #2.

 The BF used in the proposed method is similar as the BF used in the loop-filtering stage.
 The filter length is kept as 2.

 Simulation Results

 The proposed method was implemented on top of the ECM-10.0 [1].
 Simulations were performed following the common test conditions [2].
 More detailed results could be found in the attached excel sheets.
 The results compared to ECM-10.0 are shown in Table 1.
+The results of method #2 compared to ECM-10.0 are shown in Table 2.

-Table 1 Performance of the Proposed Method
+Table 1 Performance of the Proposed Method 1